Azure/CloudShell/docs/add-package-into-cloudshell.md

 The below instructions is assuming Azure Linux 2.0.
 Please note that Azure linux 3.0 is coming out soon.

-Please check if the package is available on here - https://packages.microsoft.com/cbl-mariner/2.0/prod/base/x86_64/Packages/
+Please check if the package is available here - https://packages.microsoft.com/cbl-mariner/2.0/prod/base/x86_64/Packages/

 You can also check via entering the below command.